mrzachnugent/react-native-reusables/apps/cli/README.md

 ### Arguments

-If you do not add arguments, you will be promted to select the `ui` components you would like to add to your project.
+If you do not add arguments, you will be prompted to select the `ui` components you would like to add to your project.

 #### UI Components